If you came to this page directly, you might wish to read a page with an introduction to this section first.

 J. L. Burckhardt did not visit the locations covered in this page as they were too far from his route to Egypt.

-(above) The castle and the nearby mosque; (below) the mosque
+(above) The castle (right) and the nearby mosque (left); (below) the mosque

 Qasr al-Hallabat was built as a leisure residence by the Umayyads on the site of a small Roman fort.
 A 212 AD inscription which mentions a novum castellum (new castle) suggests the fort was built during the reign of Emperor Caracalla, however, because the Umayyads brought in materials from other ancient sites, the inscription does not necessarily refers to Qasr al-Hallabat.